 Accordingly, the Compensation Committee reviews annually its relationship with Gallagher to ensure its independence on executive compensation matters.
-Prior to selecting and receiving advice from Gallagher with respect to executive compensation in the 2014 Fiscal Year, the Compensation Committee reviewed the independence of Gallagher and the individual representatives of Gallagher who served as the committee's advisors.
+Prior to selecting and receiving advice from Gallagher with respect to executive compensation in the 2015 Fiscal Year, the Compensation Committee reviewed the independence of Gallagher and the individual representatives of Gallagher who served as the committee's advisors.
 The Compensation Committee determined that no conflicts of interest exist between the Company and Gallagher (or any individuals working on the Company's account on behalf of Gallagher).
 In reaching such determination, the Compensation Committee considered, among other things, the following factors: (i) that Gallagher provides no services to the Company other than the executive compensation consulting services; (ii) the fees paid by us to Gallagher as a percentage of Gallagher's total revenue; (iii) the representations by Gallagher as to its policies and procedures that are designed to prevent a conflict of interest; (iv) any business or personal relationships between the individual representatives of Gallagher who advised the Compensation Committee and any member of the Compensation Committee; and (v) any business or personal relationships between our executive officers and Gallagher or the individual representatives of Gallagher.

-Consideration of 2014 Stockholder Say on Pay Vote.
-At our 2014 Annual Meeting of Stockholders, our stockholders overwhelmingly approved, on an advisory basis, the compensation of our Named Executive Officers (94% of votes cast).
+Consideration of 2015 Stockholder Say on Pay Vote.
+At our 2015 Annual Meeting of Stockholders, our stockholders overwhelmingly approved, on an advisory basis, the compensation of our Named Executive Officers (98% of votes cast).
+This continues the string of 94% or higher approvals that began with the initial say on pay vote in 2011.
 The Compensation Committee believes this level of stockholder support reflects a very strong endorsement of our compensation policies and decisions.
-The Compensation Committee has considered the results of this advisory vote on executive compensation in determining the Company's compensation policies and decisions for 2015, and has determined that these policies and decisions are appropriate and in the best interests of the Company and its stockholders at this time.
+The Compensation Committee has considered the results of this advisory vote on executive compensation in determining the Company's compensation policies and decisions for 2016, and has determined that these policies and decisions are appropriate and in the best interests of the Company and its stockholders at this time.